mattischrome/console-blog/content/posts/llms-and-cryptic-crosswords/index.md

 The more difficult cryptics take these formulae even further, usually including a whole canon of different clue types and signifiers.
 In some ways, a cryptic is often a duel with the setter.
 The more you know the setter, the more you know how to do the crossword.
 It's a learned skill and the setter sets not only the puzzle but also the learning curve.

-It's surprising how easy it is to find the answers to cryptic crosswords online[^1].
-You can usually just pop the clue and the number of letters into a search engine because the answer has already been indexed somewhere.
+It's surprising how easy it is to find the answers to cryptic crosswords online.{{% sidenote "sn-cross" %}}It should also be noted that we do our crosswords on an app that gives the answer when we want to give up.
+This is a nice feature for cryptics because then the puzzle becomes one of working backwards from the clue to the solution.{{% /sidenote %}} You can usually just pop the clue and the number of letters into a search engine because the answer has already been indexed somewhere.
 But that's no fun.
 So I thought "why not feed this tricky clue into an LLM and ask it to explain the answer?"
 Because they're rubbish at them, that's why.

 To give the one I used some credit, it did attempt to explain what it was doing before just completely melting down and stopping mid-sentence.
 Not unlike me in a meeting at work where I'm saying what I think we should do and suddenly think about chocolate hob nobs instead.
 (This happens more often than I would like it to, but in my defence chocolate hobnobs _are_ ace.)
 The techniques it suggested were on the right lines but it failed to spot the word hidden in plain sight, which is a particular feature of the cryptics we do.
 (We'd missed it too!)